2010 Australian Grand Prix: Race

 Hamilton attempted to pass Alonso around the outside at Ascari corner on the same lap but Alonso closed the door on Hamilton.
 Webber took advantage but missed his braking point because his front wing stopped producing downforce which prevented him from reducing his speed and locked his tyres.
 He collided one of Hamilton's rear tyres, sending both drivers into the gravel trap.
 Both drivers managed to continue and Webber drove into the pit lane to replace his front wing.
 Button had maintained his lead upfront and crossed the start/finish line after 58 laps to win his first race of the 2010 season and his second consecutive Australian Grand Prix.
 Kubica finished second 12 seconds behind Button, with Massa in third.
 Alonso held off Rosberg in the final laps to finish fourth.
 Hamilton recovered to finish in sixth, Liuzzi took seventh with Barrichello close behind in eighth, Webber finished ninth and Schumacher passed de la Rosa on the final lap at Whiteford corner for tenth, the final points scoring position. de la Rosa fell behind fellow Spaniard Alguersuari to finish in twelfth with Kovalainen and Chandhok the last of the classified finishers.
+The organisers of the race invited actor John Travolta to wave the chequered flag.